ttskch/ghsync/README.md

 That's it.

-When local git repository are directly edited ghsync commits it with message "Automatically committed".
+When local git repository is directly edited ghsync commits it with message "Automatically committed".
 And When remote GitHub repository is updated ghsync pulls it soon.

 ### Email notification

-If some auto-push and auto-pull conflict, ghsync stops observing and sends you a notification email like below.
+If some auto-push and auto-pull conflict, ghsync stops observing soon and sends you a notification email like below.

 ```
 Subject: [ghsync] Error occurred in auto git-pull